 We feel that Redirection is also crucial.
 It’s invaluable when migrating your website, but it’s also good just to have it.

 It protects your website from any 404 errors.
 Let’s say you have a page with the URL abc.com/mypage.
-But for one reason or another, you want to change it to abc.com/myawesomepage.
-The original URL has probably been around for a while and Google has probably crawled it.
-Redirection helps you manage this by ensuring that Google knows this is the old URL at a new location, while also helping to prevent any 404 errors.
+But because you’re awesome, you want to change it to abc.com/myawesomepage.
+The original URL has probably been around for a while and Google has diligently crawled it.
+Redirection helps you manage this change by ensuring that Google knows this is the old URL at a new location, while also helping to prevent any 404 errors.

 Those 404 errors are bad for your user experience and bad for your SEO.
-It’s very important to stay on top of all your migrations, and this SEO plugin can really help you manage things.
+It’s very important to stay on top of all your migrations, and this SEO plugin can really help you run a tight ship.

 Site Maker #6: The MozBar (Google Chrome) – The Link Builder’s Best Friend

-We’ve spent so much time talking about WordPress plugins that we almost forgot to address the best SEO plugins for Google Chrome.
+We’ve spent so much time talking about WordPress plugins that we almost forgot to address one of the best SEO plugins for Google Chrome.
 And that would be a shame.

 Moz’s Domain Authority score remains one of the most used SEO metrics in the world today, and for good reason.
 Their score is incredibly predictive of SEO success.